Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/access-query-page.md

 Using the same example, the analyst can perform some exploratory data analysis by running the query and:

 - View results: See up to **500 rows** in a table format.
-- Export results: On the top right of the table, click the the three ellipsis (`...`) button and select **Export to CSV** to export the dataset.
+- Export to CSV: On the top right of the table, click the the three ellipsis (`...`) button and select **Export to CSV** to export the dataset.
 <Lightbox src="/img/docs/collaborate/query-page/qp-results.jpg" width="95%" title="Query page Results tab" />

 ### View details